Indigestion (Dyspepsia)

 Upper GI endoscopy

-Your doctor may perform an upper GI endoscopy to diagnose diseases and conditions that may be causing your indigestion, such as
+Your doctor may perform an upper gastrointestinal (GI) endoscopy to diagnose diseases and conditions that may be causing your indigestion, such as

-A doctor may recommend an upper GI endoscopy for people with indigestion who are older than 55 or for people with indigestion of any age who have
+A doctor may recommend an upper GI endoscopy for people with indigestion who have

-During an upper GI endoscopy, your doctor can use tiny tools passed through the endoscope to take small pieces of tissue from the lining of your stomach and duodenum.
+During an upper GI endoscopy, a doctor uses an endoscope—a flexible tube with a camera—to see the lining of your upper GI tract.
+Your doctor may pass small tweezers through the endoscope to take pieces of tissue from the lining of your stomach and duodenum.
 This procedure is called an upper GI biopsy.
-A doctor will examine the tissue samples to look for digestive tract diseases and conditions, including Helicobacter pylori (H. pylori) infection.
+A trained specialist known as a pathologist will review the tissue samples to look for digestive tract diseases and conditions, including H. pylori infection.

-Imaging tests.
-Your doctor may use imaging tests such as x-rays, computed tomography (CT) scans, or ultrasound to look for diseases and conditions in your digestive tract that may be causing your indigestion.
+Your doctor may use imaging tests such as x-rays, computed tomography scans (CT), or ultrasound to look for diseases and conditions in your digestive tract that may be causing your indigestion.

-Stool test.
-Your doctor may use stool tests to look for signs of H. pylori infection.
-Your doctor may also use a stool test to see if treatment has worked to get rid of H. pylori.
+• stool test.
+Your doctor may use a stool test to look for signs of an H. pylori infection or to see if H. pylori treatment has worked.

-Urea breath test.
+• urea breath test.
 Your doctor may use a urea breath test to check for H. pylori infection.
-You will swallow a capsule, liquid, or pudding that contains urea—a waste product the body produces as it breaks down protein.
-The urea is “labeled” with a special carbon atom.
-If H. pylori are present, the bacteria will convert the urea into carbon dioxide.
-After a few minutes, you will breathe into a container, exhaling carbon dioxide.
-A health care professional will test your exhaled breath for labeled carbon dioxide.
-If the test detects the labeled carbon atoms, the health care professional will confirm an H. pylori infection in your digestive tract.
-A doctor can also use this test to see if treatment has worked to get rid of H. pylori.
+For the test, you will swallow a capsule, liquid, or pudding that contains urea “labeled” with a special carbon atom.
+After a few minutes, you will breathe into a container, and a health care professional will confirm whether you have an H. pylori infection in your digestive tract.

 Treatment